Skip to content

 Member Variables and Member Functions

-Inside the class body, we can include two kinds of things: member variables (also called data members, describing an object's "state") and member functions (also called methods, describing what an object "can do").
-Note that the closing brace of a class definition must be followed by a semicolon—forgetting the semicolon is one of the most common mistakes for beginners, and the compiler's error message often points to the next line, which is very misleading.
+Inside the class body, we can include two types of things: member variables (also called data members, describing the object's "state") and member functions (also called methods, describing what the object can "do").
+Note that the closing brace at the end of a class definition must be followed by a semicolon—forgetting the semicolon is one of the most common mistakes for newcomers, and the compiler's error message often points to the next line, which is very misleading.

 Access Control: public, private, protected

 C++ provides three access control keywords: public, private, and protected.
-All members following each keyword have the corresponding access level, until the next access control keyword or the end of the class body.
-These are a major core of class functionality!
+All members following them have the corresponding access permission until the next access control keyword or the end of the class body is encountered.
+These are a major core feature of classes!
 Very important!

-public members are visible to all code and form the class's external interface.
-Anyone can call public member functions or read and write public member variables. private members can only be accessed by the class's own member functions (and friends)—external code cannot touch them at all. protected is similar to private, but derived classes can also access it—we'll expand on this when we cover inheritance later.
-For now, just know it exists.
+public members are visible to all code and form the external interface of the class.
+Anyone can call public member functions or read/write public member variables. private members can only be accessed by the class's own member functions (and friends); external code can't touch them at all. protected is similar to private, but derived classes can also access it—we'll expand on this when we cover inheritance later, for now just know it exists.

 cpp